Spring 2018 UW Germanics Newsletter

 Chair, Germanics

 Richard T. Gray, Ghostwriting: W. G. Sebald’s Poetics of History.
 New Directions in German Studies.
 London and New York: Bloomsbury, 2017.
 Book Abstract: Ghostwriting provides a comprehensive picture of W. G. Sebald’s prose fictional narratives and the poetic practices that define their literary artistry.
 It examines his four major works of narrative fiction, Schwindel.
-Gefühle (Vertigo), Die Ausgewanderten (The Emigrants), Die… Read more
+Gefühle (Vertigo), Die Ausgewanderten (The Emigrants… Read more

 María writes: “Learning and speaking different languages has been such a valuable tool that has opened doors for awesome opportunities!
 I grew up in Mexico, learning English in a bilingual school, and always appreciated the advantage of speaking two languages.
 This appreciation grew more in the 7th grade, when my family moved to Texas and I was able to adapt to the change with relative ease.
-My interest in languages only grew when I visited my brother, who lives in Hamburg, during my freshman… Read more
+My interest in languages only grew when I visited my brother, who lives in Hamburg, during my… Read more

 Our Student Ambassadors are undergraduate Germanics majors who want to connect with prospective and current students to share their experiences and support them with the college/major decision process.
 Here is our first Student Ambassador Sara Koeck: "After graduation, I wish to go into international business with a focus on marketing and advertising.
-I am especially interested in the specific advertising strategies that come from the differences in the German and English Language.
-I chose… Read more
+I am especially interested in the specific advertising strategies that come from the differences in the German and English Language. … Read more

 Germanics faculty member Jason Groves, together with collaborator Jesse Oak Taylor (English), are wrapping up the second year of their Simpson Center-funded cross-disciplinary research cluster with a host of talks on topics ranging from plants running amok in German “cli-fi” to the biological effects of plastic pollution to the development of musical instruments for rescued parrots to the experience of energy in everyday life.
 Special guests include UW Germanics alumna Heather Sullivan,… Read more